Carer Council

 Christina Wells

-Christina says, “I am a trustee of Caring Together and I am delighted to be part of the carer council as it is a very important way of giving carers a voice in the ongoing work of the charity to make a positive difference to the lives of carers.
+Christina says, “I am a Trustee of Caring Together and I am delighted to be part of the Carer Council as it is a very important way of giving carers a voice in the ongoing work of the charity to make a positive difference to the lives of carers.
 Trustees are volunteers who are responsible for making sure the charity is doing what it was set up to do and working with the council is a vital way of achieving this.

-“As a trustee and as an individual, I am deeply committed to carers and ensuring I use my role to work alongside carers to help our organisation flourish and grow to support as many carers as possible in ways that will help them most.”
+“As a Trustee and as an individual, I am deeply committed to carers and ensuring I use my role to work alongside carers to help our organisation flourish and grow to support as many carers as possible in ways that will help them most.”

 Miriam Martin

-Miriam is Caring Together’s chief executive.
+Miriam is Caring Together’s Chief Executive.
 She joined the charity in January 2018.
 She has worked in the charity sector for over 20 years, mostly at Action for Blind People (Action), a UK-wide charity delivering services to blind and partially sighted people.
 Action had a budget of £23mn, with 900 staff and 400 volunteers, supporting around 90,000 people each year.

 Miriam became CEO of Action in 2014, and in 2016 led a merger with the London-based Royal National Institute of Blind People (RNIB).
-She was previously RNIB’s director of services, reporting directly to the RNIB’s chief executive.
+She was previously RNIB’s director of services, reporting directly to the RNIB’s Chief Executive.